NA CAPE students celebrate language immersion and cultural insights from the 2019 Japan Study Tour

 ‘I am really thankful for the opportunity to partake in this trip, and it is a valuable experience that I will hold close to my heart for life’.

-The NA CAPE is pleased to be working with Ishikawa Prefecture in 2020 to offer this programme for the third time.
-Applications will open in April.
+NA CAPE is pleased to be working with Ishikawa Prefecture in 2021 to offer our first Japanese Language Digital Study Tour.
+Applications will open February 2021.